bgGradientMobile

 Automated Incubation

-The PetriEye ensures a constant incubation temperature (e.g., 35–37 °C) for optimal bacterial growth.
+The PetriEye device maintains a constant incubation temperature (e.g., 35–37 °C) for optimal bacterial growth.

-During the incubation period (24–36 h), the device automatically captures images of the plate at regular intervals (e.g., every 2 hours).
+During incubation (24–36 h), the device automatically captures images of the plate at regular intervals (e.g., every 2 hours).

 Step 5